ME-ICA/tedana/CONTRIBUTING.md

 There is significant cross-talk between these two spaces, and we look forward to hearing from you in either venue!
 As a reminder, we expect all contributions to `tedana` to adhere to our [code of conduct][link_coc].

+### Monthly developer calls

+We run monthly developer calls via Zoom.
+You can see the schedule via the `tedana` [google calendar](https://calendar.google.com/calendar/embed?src=pl6vb4t9fck3k6mdo2mok53iss%40group.calendar.google.com&ctz=Europe%2FLondon).
+An agenda will be circulated in the gitter channel in advance of the meeting.

+Everyone is welcome.
+We look forward to meeting you there :hibiscus:

 ## Contributing through GitHub